iarna/essays/in-process/npm-multi-stage-install.md

 Hi everyone!
 I'm the new programmer at npm working on the cli.
 I'm really excited that my first major project is going to be a substantial refactor to how npm handles dependency trees.
 We've been calling this thing [multi-stage install] but really it covers more than just installs.

+[multi-stage install]: https://github.com/npm/npm/milestones/multi-stage%20install

-It will touch and improve all of all actions npm takes relating to dependencies and mutating your node_modules folder.
+Multi-stage installs will touch and improve all of all actions npm takes relating to dependencies and mutating your node_modules folder.
 This affects install, uninstall, dedup, shrinkwrap and, obviously, dependencies (including optionalDependencies, peerDependencies, bundledDependencies and devDependencies).

-[multi-stage install]: https://github.com/npm/npm/milestones/multi-stage%20install

 The idea is simple enough: We'll build an in memory model of how we want the node_modules folders to look.
 Compare that model to what's on disk,